bajamircea/bajamircea.github.io/_posts/2015-10-29-dependency-problem.markdown

 }
 {% endhighlight %}

-The class above is to a certain degree counterfeit because and its dependencies have already been abstracted into separate classes in order to keep the example short.
+The class above is to a certain degree contrived because and its dependencies have already been abstracted into separate classes in order to keep the example short.
 Imagine an order of magnitude more code, members and includes.